 Ordinary citizens can’t simply pick and choose the laws that apply to them.
 Imagine someone agreeing not to commit murder but saying laws about robbery don’t apply to them.

 International law, on the other hand, is based on voluntary buy-in.
-That means countries do in fact get to choose the laws that apply to them.
+That means countries get to choose the laws that apply to them.
 If a government refuses to follow the latest climate accord, there’s little anyone else can do to hold that government accountable.
-But sometimes, those laws can help mobilize domestic groups that work to hold their governments to account or encourage their governments to sign new agreements.
+But sometimes, those laws can help mobilize domestic groups that work to hold their governments to account.
+International law can encourage governments to sign new agreements that adhere to evolving standards.

 Countries do not follow certain international laws for several reasons.
 Sometimes governments believe that international laws clash with their national interests.
 For example, North Korea withdrew from a treaty prohibiting nuclear weapons in 2003 because it claimed that acquiring nuclear weapons was necessary for its defense.
 Few, if any, instances exist in which a country would sacrifice its national interest to abide by international laws.

 In other instances, countries argue that certain international laws violate their sovereignty—the principle that guarantees countries get to control what happens within their borders.
-The European Court of Human Rights (ECHR) has repeatedly convicted Russia of discriminating against the LGBTQ+ community, but the Russian government refuses to change its laws.
-It contends that an international court should not have the power to determine national laws that Russian citizens have not agreed to and do not wish to follow.
+The European Court of Human Rights (ECHR) has repeatedly convicted Russia of discriminating against the LGBTQ+ community.
+However, despite its conviction and condemnation the Russian government refuses to change its laws.
+The Kremlin contends that an international court should not determine national laws that Russian citizens have not agreed to.
 In the United States, the Senate has repeatedly refused to ratify the UN Convention on the Law of the Sea because it believes the pact infringes on U.S. sovereignty.
 Still, the United States criticizes China for violating the accord.

 Other countries cite discrimination as a reason for not following particular laws.
 The African Union—a regional political forum—encouraged its members to withdraw from the International Criminal Court (ICC), arguing that the court unfairly targets African countries in its human rights cases.
 Indeed, since the ICC’s founding in 2002, forty-four of the people indicted by the court have been African nationals.
 The ICC’s indictment of Russian President Vladimir Putin in 2023 was an unprecedented case and the first outside of Africa.